 Avoid Making Assumptions

 If you write a check after the wedding, you'll need to make sure you use the right names.
-While many brides still change their names after getting married, about 19 percent keep their maiden names, according to a 2009 study in "Social Behavior and Personality."
+While many brides change their names, others opt not to.
 Some women hyphenate, and other couples make up a new name or take one another's names.
 If you're not absolutely sure what the new couple will be doing about names, don't make any assumptions.
 Ask the parents or a member of the bridal party for guidance before you assume that the woman will be taking the man's name.

 If you write a check to "Jane Doe and John Smith," the couple could have trouble cashing it.
 Depending upon their bank's rules, the couple might both have to be present or might have to have both names on the account.
 Instead, make the check out to "Jane Doe or John Smith."
 This makes it more likely that the couple can cash the check and means that, even if you get one name wrong, one member of the couple can probably still cash it.